De'Shaan Dixon

-De’Shaan Duane Dixon (born December 16, 1998) is an American football outside linebacker for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Norfolk State.
+De’Shaan Duane Dixon (born December 16, 1998) is an American professional football defensive end.
+He played college football for the Norfolk State Spartans.

-Early years
+Early life

 Dixon attended Western Branch High School in Chesapeake, Virginia.
 He only received two offers to play college football coming out of high school.
 He verbally committed to Norfolk State over Virginia State on January 26, 2017.

 College career

 He played at Norfolk State from 2017 to 2021.
 During his career he had 154 tackles (69 solo), 24.5 tackles for loss, and 14.5 sacks in 42 games.
 He also had one forced fumble, two fumble recoveries, and 10 pass break ups.
-After his senior season in 2021, he entered the 2022 NFL Draft.
+After his senior season in 2021, he entered the 2022 NFL draft.

 Professional career

-On May 2, 2022, Dixon signed with the Jacksonville Jaguars as an undrafted free agent following the 2022 NFL Draft.
-On August 30, 2022, after the final roster cutdown of the preseason, Dixon made the 53-man roster for the 2022 season.
+On May 2, 2022, Dixon signed with the Jacksonville Jaguars as an undrafted free agent following the 2022 NFL draft.
+On August 30, after the final roster cutdown of the preseason, Dixon made the 53-man roster for the 2022 season.

+On August 29, 2023, Dixon was waived by the Jaguars and re-signed to the practice squad.
+He signed a reserve/future contract on January 8, 2024.

+Dixon was waived/injured on August 8, 2024, after suffering a torn ACL.
+He reverted to the Jaguars' injured reserve list after going unclaimed.